cypress-io/full-network-proxy/README.md

 cy.route({
   status: req => {
     if (req.url === name) {
+      // if the callback returns a value
-      // returned value is defined should be the status return 404
+      // it will be the response status return 404
     }
     // otherwise let the request go through